DouglasFireDept/Constitution/6-article.md

 ### Section 9: Executive Committee

-The executive committee shall consist of the president of the department, the assistant chief, and an appointed captain.
+The executive committee shall consist of the president of the department, the assistant chief, and the captain.
 The president shall serve as the chairman and secretary and shall perform the usual duties incumbent upon such officers.
 The executive committee shall perform such other duties as may here-in-after be prescribed for in the constitution and by-laws.
 It shall be the duty of the executive committee to screen all membership applications, to act as a grievance committee after following the chain of command, and to perform a quarterly audit on all expenditures.
 An alternate executive committee member may be appointed if a grievance involves a member of the executive committee.

 ### Section 10: Trustees